navicore/iot-server-demo/README.md

 A system of sliding windows maintains all the observations for a location by observation name (ie: water_level or oil_temp, etc...).
-The currently active window is available as it is being populated - ie: you can see all prior 10-minute windows as if they were tumbled with no overlap, but the current window is always the most recent 10 minutes - overlapping the prior window until it is complete and the next one is started.
+The currently active window is available as it is being populated - ie: you can see all prior 10-minute windows as if they were tumbled with no overlap, but the current window is always the most recent 10 minutes (rounded to step time) - overlapping the prior window by step-time until it is complete and the next one is started.

 All current assessments at the device level are available from the device actor.

 All current assessments at the location level are available from the location actor for 24 hours.

 The windowing code is based on Software Mill's excellent [post about Akka Streams and windowing].

 ### To Run